+44 (0)7902 114070

 Things to do/places to visit | In The area: walks, wonders and more

-Wall & Lakes Holiday Cottage, UK near the Cumbria/Northumbria border.
+Wall & Lakes Holiday Cottage

 Things to do: Walking & cycling holiday; exploring historical Hadrian's Wall; birdwatching and nature; charming local market town; relaxing in your peaceful rural retreat and so much more:-

 Wall & Lakes holiday cottage, with countryside views is situated on the edge of the friendly market town of Brampton in the Northwest of England.
 Brampton is bordered to the north by Hadrian’s Wall and to the south the North Pennies area of outstanding national beauty.
-There is also access to the Dumfries & Galloway Coast, the Lake District National Park, as well as the cities of Carlisle and Newcastle.
+There is also access to the Dumfries & Galloway Coast, The Lake District National Park, as well as the cities of Carlisle and Newcastle.

 Firstly, go for a stroll and discover the friendly market town of Brampton, explore the marketplace, with regular markets, and its excellent shops, pubs, cafes and restaurants, all just a short walk from Wall and Lakes holiday cottage, Brampton, Cumbria.